 Should I Still Exercise During the Coronavirus Outbreak?

-In light of the novel coronavirus outbreak, "one of the ways to effectively fight the virus to be healthy," Dr. Whyte said.
+"One of the ways to effectively fight the virus to be healthy," Dr. Whyte said.
 "Being active is one way to do that, along with healthy eating."
 In fact, exercise may actually boost your immune system.
-Still, if you're feeling anxious about coronavirus, Dr. Whyte noted that you don't necessarily have to go to the gym to work out.
-You can pull up at-home bodyweight workouts or workout videos to exercise right in your living room or garage.
-The exercise may even boost your mood and relieve some of your anxiety.
+With many gyms closed, at-home workouts are likely your best choice to keep your health up in this way.
+You can pull up a bodyweight routine or workout video to exercise right in your living room or garage.
+The workout may even boost your mood and relieve some of your anxiety.